Mataró: Main sights

-Nearby the town are the archaeological remains of the Roman villa of Can Llauder.
+Near the town are the archaeological remains of the Roman villa of Can Llauder.

 Agriculture

-The traditional vineyards were devastated by Phylloxera in the nineteenth century and only partially replanted, due to the growth of the tourist industry and the development of irrigation in the area.
+The traditional vineyards were devastated by Phylloxera in the 19th century and only partially replanted, due to the growth of the tourist industry and the development of irrigation.
 Potatoes were one of the first replacement crops to be introduced, especially the Royal Kidney variety, and Mataró obtained a Denominació d'Origen in 1932.
 Trocadero lettuce and peas are also grown, mostly for export.
 The production of cut flowers is less important than in other towns of the Maresme.
 Irrigated land made up 9.13 km² of the 10.57 km² of agricultural land in the municipality in 1986 (47% of the municipal territory).

 In modern viticulture, the red mourvèdre grape variety is a better-known synonym for the grape known in Spain, the U.S., and Australia as mataro.
-Mataró, the city, is thought to be the likely origin of mataro, the wine grape.
+Mataró, the city, is thought to be the likely origin of mataro, the grape.